International Graduate Admissions

-Montana State University offers more than 55 Master's degree options, 37 doctoral degree options including one specialist program, and 19 certificate options.
+Montana State University offers more than 60 Master's degree options, 28 doctoral degree options, and many certificate options.

 When you join MSU, you will become part of a dynamic academic community that integrates learning and the discovery of knowledge.
 You will study with world-class faculty that encourage students to develop creative solutions to today's and tomorrow's challenges.